 If you have a little volunteer experience under your belt or are hoping to get more experience in the realm of homeless outreach, this training is for you.
 The Beginner training will cover the basics of how to better understand the complexities of both the personal and systemic aspects of homelessness, how to approach and engage in outreach, how to navigate the resources in Nashville, and how to cultivate reflective listening skills and healthy boundaries.
 For more details, please click on one of the next dates this training will be offered and find the date on our calendar: February 12th, May 21st, and August 20th, 2019.

 NAVIGATING THE RESOURCES 101

 This training is focused on helping you to better understand the lay of the land with available resources and services in Nashville.
 We will cover how to use the “Where to Turn in Nashville” guide, some tips for navigating housing needs, and how to help people get connected with all kinds of services from food assistance to mental health care.
-For more details, please click on one of the next dates this training will be offered and find the date on our calendar: February 21st, April 25th, and June 7th 2018.
+Dates for 2019 are TBD.
 Please email firstname.lastname@example.org if you’d like access to the materials or to schedule this training for a group or organization.

 ADVOCACY & POLICY TRAINING

 If you’re interested in learning more about addressing the root causes of homelessness (like the lack of affordable housing and the criminalization of poverty), then this training is for you.
 This training will focus on equipping you to know what’s happening on the ground with policy changes in Nashville, how to effectively navigate Metro Council and State Legislature, and how to organize for change in your community.
 For more details, please click on one of the next dates this training will be offered and find the date on our calendar: March 12th and October 8th, 2019.